pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 ## Acceptance

 Accepting components with unpublished changes is hard to do in isolation.
+If you need an empty project to use that's all set up, check out the [pui-demo-project](https://github.com/pivotal-cf/pui-demo-project).

   7. Go to the pivotal-ui working directory:
   `$ cd pivotal-ui`